Mexican chocolate + Kahlua + Texas pecans. Need I say more? Oh, yes! How can I forget…

 - Turn dough out onto a work surface; form dough into a thick disk.
 Wrap tightly in plastic, and refrigerate until firm, at least 1 hour.

 - On a lightly floured surface, roll the dough with a rolling pin into a 12-inch circle about 1/8-inch thick.
 Transfer the dough to a greased 9-inch pie plate.
-Gently fit into bottom and up sides of plate.
+Gently fit into bottom and up sides of the plate.

 - Trim overhang to 1 inch; fold overhang under itself.